https://bristleconemag.blogspot.com/bristleconeSeptember2022.html

 of microphones, is the methadone

-.
+of the masses.
 And in his masses

 he prays for world peace, for shoeless